Liozon/projet-appmob/PRESENTATION.md

 In addition, you can share your travels with all TraveLog users, and discover your next trip to organize!

-## Functionnalities
+## Functionalities

-Here is a list of all functionnalities of the app:
+Here is a list of all functionalities of the app:

 - Account creation
 - Account login